hyungmogu/ctci/README.md

 ### September 9th, 2019
-1. Complete 12/26 steps for 'Introduction to Deployment' for Udacity's Machine Learning Nanodegree
+1. Completed 12/26 steps for 'Introduction to Deployment' for Udacity's Machine Learning Nanodegree

 ### September 8th, 2019
 1. Made second attempt at final exam for Team Treehouse